ixa-ehu/ixa-pipe-nerc/README.md

   + **CoNLL 2003 models**: We distribute models trained with local features (84.53 F1) and with external knowledge (87.11 F1).
-Furthermore, we also distribute opennlp compatible models (check for "opennlp" in the props files.
+Furthermore, we also distribute opennlp compatible models (check for "opennlp" in the props files).

   + **Ontonotes 4.0**:
     + Trained on the **full corpus** with the **18 NE types**, suitable **for production use**.